ucsb-cs148-f21/project-t11-typingtest/team/retrospectives/RETRO_01.md

 basic starting point, following the videos

-possible backend goals: a timer and google API possible frontend goals: a basic textbox, and a title, sign in as well
+possible backend goals: a timer and google API possible frontend goals: a basic textbox, and a title, sign in as well(update: we finished the Google authentification)

 virtual keyboard? as a luxury idea